marcotisi/soft-disables/README.md

 SoftEnable
 ======
 SoftEnable is a Laravel package which lets you easily manage enabled and disabled model.

-## Disclaimer

-This package is a clone of the well known SoftDeletes trait.
-Tests and architecture have been heavily inspired by this great trait.
+This package is heavily inspired by Laravel's SoftDeletes Trait,

 ## Installation